Sellf/docs/source/includes/_requests.md

 | contains | query for *value contains all* | single or multiple |

 <aside class="notice">
-The `contains` operator works only on custom fields.
+The `contains` operator works only on custom fields that have the multiple option enabled.
 </aside>

 The rule to apply the above mentioned operators is the following: